V-Sekai-fire/aria-character-core/.github/instructions/Debugger tips.instructions.md

 ---
 applyTo: '**'
 ---
-When debgging limit the results to one errror or warning at a time.
+When test fixing mode limit the results to one error or warning at a time.
 Then fix it.
+Git commit the fix.
+Then repeat.